lfariabr/excel-pilot-front/_docs/AuthenticationIntegration.md

 }
 ```

-**Why this matters:** TypeScript catches errors at compile time, ensuring your auth code is bulletproof.
+**Why this matters:** TypeScript catches errors at compile time, ensuring my auth code is bulletproof.

 ### **4. Authentication Hooks** (`/src/lib/hooks/useAuth.ts`)
 **What it does:** Provides easy-to-use React hooks for all auth operations